LLNL/shroud/docs/reference.rst

   declarations such as some helper functions or types.
   Only effective at the top level.

-  Each Fortran interface will be encluded in its own ``interface`` block.
+  Each Fortran interface will be enclosed in its own ``interface`` block.
   This is to provide the interface context when code is added to the documentation.